frantisaul/whatIamLearning/subjects/English/task_2.md

 6. You don't know where Lisa's grandparents live.
 You want to know.
 Ask Lisa.
 **Where do your grandparents live?**.

-## 2.5 Complete sing the following.
+## 2.5 Complete using the following.

 1. Mr Evans is not in the office today.
 I _suggest_ you try calling him tomorrow.
 2. I won't tell anybody what you said. **I promise**.